NicEastvillage/ChessHeavenAndHell/docs/RULES.md

   - 3.1a If a piece is moved onto an enemy piece which cannot be captured due to some other effect, the moving piece dies.
 - 3.2 If a piece is moved onto an allied piece, the moving piece dies.
 - 3.3 If a piece is moved off the board, it is dies.
+- 3.4 Pawns can make their standard two-squares-forwards move while positioned on their initial rank (rank 2 for white, rank 6 for black).
+  - 3.4a Note that it does not matter if the Pawn has been moved previously or has been sent to Heaven or Hell.
+  - 3.4b Pawns with increased size cannot make this move, nor can Suicide Bombers even though they look like Pawns.

 ### 4 Items